 Cocaine is a highly addictive stimulant drug derived from the leaves of the coca plant.
 It is classified as a Schedule II controlled substance.
 This means that while it can be used medically as a local anesthesia, it also has a very high potential for abuse.

-Millions of Americans are found to be using or have used cocaine within any given year.
+Cocaine stats suggest millions of Americans are found to be using or have used cocaine within any given year.
 Back in 2020, a national survey from the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) showed that almost 2% or 5.2 million people over the age of 12 used cocaine in the year prior.

 Not only that, but in 2021, researchers found that teenagers as young as 13 or 14 years old (8th graders) to 17 or 18 years old (12th graders) have been exposed to or have taken cocaine within the past year.